F1LT3R/grunt-cdn-switch/README.md

 Type: `String`
 Default value: 'null`

-This string is the path that your CDN resources will be saved to when fetched, and will also be used to write the HTML block for your resources when `cdn` is set to `false`.
+This string is the path that your CDN resources will be saved to when fetched, and will also be used to write the HTML block for your resources when `use_local` is `false`.

 ### Usage Examples